Happy birthday to Raphaël Géminiani, who was born on June 12, 1925.

 During that period, he won seven stages in the Tour de France between 1949 and 1955, and wore the yellow jersey as leader of the general classification for four days.

-Additionally, Géminiani won the mountains competition in the 1951 Giro d’Italia, along with a third place finish in the 1955 Vuelta a España.
+Additionally, Géminiani won the mountains competition in the 1951 Giro d’Italia, along with a third-place finish in the 1955 Vuelta a España.

-That same year, he finished in the top 10 of all three Grand Tours, a feat only equalled by Gastone Nencini in 1957, earning him the nickname of Le Grand Fusil, which translates roughly as the “Top Gun”.
+That same year, he finished in the top 10 of all three Grand Tours, a feat only equaled by Gastone Nencini in 1957, earning him the nickname of Le Grand Fusil, which translates roughly as the “Top Gun”.

-Géminiani was born in Clermont-Ferrand, France, after his father moved the family there in 1920 to escape fascism in Italy.
+Géminiani was born in Clermont-Ferrand, France after his father moved the family there in 1920 to escape fascism in Italy.

 Géminiani Sr. previously ran a bicycle factory in Lugo, Italy, before it burned down.
 He later established a bike shop in Clermont-Ferrand, and insisted that his family speak French from then on.